signet-framework/case-study/pages/case-study/background/monoliths_and_microservices.md

 ### Benefits of Microservices

-Well-designed microservices enable high scalability while also allowing teams to ship new features quickly.
+Well-designed microservices enable high scalability, while also allowing teams to ship new features quickly.

-**Independent deployability** is key to making this possible.
+A key characteristic of a well-designed microservice architecture is *independent deployability* of its services.
-Each team should be able to develop and release their service with minimal involvement from other teams.
+**Independent deployability** means that teams can develop and release their services with minimal involvement from other teams.
-Services can evolve independently as long as their API's remain backwards-compatible.
+Services can thus evolve independently, as long as their API's remain backwards-compatible.
 This allows an organization to ship new features quickly even as the size of the application grows.

 Microservices also promote **clear boundaries of ownership**.
-Each team of engineers is responsible for one or more microservices.
-They only need to know how their own services are implemented.
+Each team of engineers is responsible for one or more microservices and only need to know how their own services are implemented.
-Giving teams a narrow scope allows them to own the full life-cycle of their services, from development, to testing and deployment, to post-deployment monitoring.
+This gives teams a narrow scope, allowing them to own the full life-cycle of their services, from development, to testing and deployment, to post-deployment monitoring.

 ## Testing Microservices

 In order to realize the benefits of microservices, care must be taken to ensure that independent deployability and clear ownership are maintained throughout the development life cycle.
+These characteristics are challenging to maintain when testing that multiple microservices work correctly together.
-**Testing** is an area that can be especially troublesome for microservices and requires adaptation from the traditional strategies for testing monoliths.
+As such, testing microservices requires adaptation from the traditional strategies for testing monoliths.